-

 Deeply personal read reflecting many people’s circumstances – Connaught Telegraph

 “One theme commonly recurs through this fine collection of work: that of seeing beyond the present and into the weeks and years ahead.
 We all suffer knockdowns, none more than through the last few difficult years.
-At times it takes
+At times it takes courage to stand straight.
+In Second Chance and Other Stories we have real, believable heroes who set out not to save the world, but to save themselves and their friends and to make a distinctly human connection even with total strangers” –

 -